JuST Response Council

 Without having statutes and clear policies in place we cannot ensure long-term broad based responses will not only be implemented, but will continue to be evaluated and improved upon as we learn from implementation.

-This field guidance is a joint report by Shared Hope International and the Institute to Address Commercial Sexual Exploitation at Villanova Law, and was informed by Shared Hope’s JuST Response Council.
-It follows three years of collaborative research on sex trafficking victim-offender intersectionality—the phenomenon of sex trafficking survivors who are alleged to have engaged in sex trafficking conduct.
+Field guidance by Shared Hope International and the Institute to Address Commercial Sexual Exploitation at Villanova Law, and informed by Shared Hope’s JuST Response Council, which seeks to promote dialogue and more just responses to sex trafficking survivors who face a criminal justice response for alleged sex trafficking conduct.

 - Nancy Baldwin, Hickey Family Foundation (AZ)